 Why Influencer Marketing

-The size of the influencer matters a great deal!
-If you are a startup you should probably target people who are large enough to be an influencer, small enough to be a friend and able to have a personal conversation.
+Pay close attention to the size of your influencer.
+For example, if you are a startup you should target people who are large enough to be an influencer, small enough to be a friend, and able to have a personal conversation.

 Measure the Impact